HectorzBarz/laravel-vue-enciclopedia-arte/README.md

 ## Changes Done

--- Made Art Piece detail page take info from database -- Made HomePage take art piece info from database
+-- Modifies Movement controller and migration
--- Created Art Piece seeder
+-- Created Movements Seeder
--- Made some changes to the ArtPiece controller
+-- Modified Home and Movement view to be database based